How AI is transforming PLM: a new era in manufacturing

 Fast and reliable impact analysis

 Faced with the constant evolution of technical documents and products, manufacturers suffer from inefficiencies and risk major non-conformities.
-Indeed, determining the changes between two versions of a 300-page customer specification and analyzing its impact on the entire article database is very time-consuming and can be a source of errors.
+Indeed, determining the changes between two versions of a 300-page customer specification and analyzing its impact on the entire article database is very difficult and can be a source of errors.
 AI makes it possible to automatically compare multiple versions, identify critical differences, and assess the impact of each change.
 The processing of technical modifications is thus much faster and manufacturers are strengthening their regulatory compliance by limiting the risks of errors or omissions.

 Automating repetitive tasks